jflot/PlayAssembly/README.md

 `export PATH=~/PlayAssembly/:~/PlayAssembly/BRAW/:$PATH`

-## Basic tools
+## Basic commands

-Create reads file from random genome with sim_reads

-`sim_reads --depth 50 --read_length 100  random.fa ecoli.100bp.50x.fa`

-Create reads file from E.coli genome

-`sim_reads --depth 50 --read_length 100  ecoli.fa ecoli.100bp.50x.fa`
+To generate single reads 150-bp long with a 50X coverage and a 0.01 (=1%) error rate

+`simulator ecoli.fa 150 50 0.01 ecoli_15_50_0.01` (the perfect reads are stored in a file named p.ecoli_15.50_0.01.fasta, and the simulated reads with errors in ecoli_15.50_0.01.fasta)

+To generate paired reads 150-bp long with 700 bp fragment size (= read lengths + distance between the reads), a 50X coverage and a 0.01 (=1%) error rate in the PE (→ ←) orientation (for the ← → choose MP)

+`pairedSimulator random.fa 150 700 50 0.01 random_150_700_50_0.01 PE`

-Correct a read file, output a file *_corrected.fasta
+To correct a read file using bloocoo

-`Bloocoo -file readrandom.fasta`
+`Bloocoo -file random_150_700_50_0.01.fasta` (this outputs a file with name ending with *_corrected.fasta)

+To check the result of the correction

+`correctionEvaluator p.ecoli_15_50_0.01.fa  ecoli_15_50_0.01.fa ecoli_15_50_0.01_corrected.fasta`

-Assemble a read file
+To assemble a file of reads using minia

 `minia -in readrandom.fasta`

-Assemble a read file with custom k
+To assemble a file of reads using a specific k value

 `minia -in  readrandom_corrected.fasta -kmer-size 63`

-Evaluate the assembly
+To check the statistics of the resulting assembly

 `n50 nadine.contigs.fa`